 FAQ

-Critical.
-Retailers must encrypt visual data, comply with GDPR/CCPA, and obtain customer consent to avoid breaches and maintain trust.
+It is more than crucial; it is mandatory, given the sensitive financial data involved.
+The consequences of data breaches can be devastating, both financial and reputational.
+Retailers are obligated to encrypt visual data, comply with GDPR/CCPA, and obtain customer consent to avoid breaches and maintain trust.
 Transparent data policies are non-negotiable.

 Computer vision in the retail industry shifts roles from repetitive tasks (stock checks) to tech management and customer service.
 Staff focus on strategy while AI handles monitoring.